Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 1. Keep relevancy in mind as you research

 If your content isn’t relevant to users, it won’t rank.
 Google ranks pages based on their relevance to searcher’s queries.
+This is even more prevalent after their 2024 updates.
+The algorithm is focused on keeping low-quality, unoriginal and spammy content out of the top results.

 See also: Standard Spanish: How to broaden your reach across Spanish-speaking audiences